momoka0122y/draft-settings-enable-websockets/draft-momoka-httpbis-settings-enable-websockets.md

 with the value of 0 after previously sending a value of 1.

 If the server supports bootstrapping WebSockets over the HTTP connection, it would include the SETTINGS_ENABLE_WEBSOCKETS parameter in the SETTINGS frame with a value of 1.
 If the server does not support WebSockets over HTTP/2 or HTTP/3, it will not have the parameter in the SETTINGS frame or send it with a value of 0.

+A client MUST not send this setting parameter.
 Receipt of this parameter by a server does not have any impact.